Prajyot-Palimkar/Rock-Paper-Scissor-Data-Logger/README.md

 ## Load the model

 Once the required libraries are installed and imported you are ready to go.
 Now you need train the model.
 For your easy go I had already trained the model and saved it.
-You can find the trained model `rps4.h5` in my repository.
+You can find the trained model [rps4.h5](https://drive.google.com/file/d/1FBHmCptx-l4-xOLolAa8LAJpT1HCwt75/view?usp=sharing) from here.
 One can load my model by following code.

 ```bash
 model = load_model("rps4.h5")